Renogy 200W Portable Solar Panel

 - Warranty: 10-year workmanship, 88.9% output at 30 years

 Bottom Line : Nothing here beats it on price per watt.
-I saw the proof in the numbers on my controller.
-This is a rigid glass bifacial panel.
-You give up the fold-flat convenience of a suitcase kit.
-But for a fixed RV roof or an off-grid stand, I would buy it and not look back.
+Across 200 watts it is the cheapest panel per watt in this guide.
+The Goal Zero Boulder asks 3.1 times as much for the same energy.
+This is a rigid glass bifacial panel, so you give up the fold-flat convenience of a suitcase kit.
+For a fixed RV roof or an off-grid stand, we would buy it and not look back.

 Pros

-- One of the lowest prices per watt of any 200W panel we compared
+- The lowest cost per watt of any 200W panel we compared

 - Bifacial rear face adds free output from reflected light